 My Sensitive Skin Story

-As a teen I had horrible acne and was medicated with prescription products that they don’t even let on the market anymore and didn’t even work.
+As a teen I had horrible acne and was medicated with prescription products that they don’t even let on the market anymore because of how harmful they are.
+And, they didn’t even work.
 Not a single doctor told me to work on internal healing to address external ways my body was telling me it needed help.
 I’ve since come a long way to being Healthy, Inside & Out.

 the left is after a natural skintervention and lifestyle changes – I was excited to share this “after”